ItunuIsewon/ACEMFS_CApIC-ACE-FUTMinna/Modules/variant_calling.md

 **Obtain Fastq files:**

-1.	in the tool Bar, click on Get Data
+1. In the tool Bar, click on Get Data
 2.	choose “Download and Extract Reads in FASTA/Q format from NCBI SRA”
 3. Change the select input type to “List of SRA accession, then chose your sample id file and run tool
 4. In this tutorial we’ll use six datasets.